-Ice racing is a sport which involves the racing of motorized vehicles on predominantly natural ice surfaces like frozen lakes or rivers.
+Ice racing is a sport that involves the racing of motorized vehicles on predominantly natural ice surfaces like frozen lakes or rivers.
 Several types of vehicles are used for races, of which the most common are automobiles, motorcycles, snowmobiles and ATVs.
 The sport is mostly conducted in the northern parts of North America and Europe.

 The tracks used for races vary - it can be a quarter mile to one mile oval, or can be road courses that are several miles long.
 Races are conducted on flat icy tracks as well as on dirt tracks, which has a thick snow cover on top of ice.
 Races are divided into two classes based on whether vehicles are allowed to use studded tires are not.